Roulette Signatures

 belief.

-Some experts believe that some dealers unconsciously do this; some
+Some experts believe that some dealers unconsciously do this; other

 believe there is no consistency to the distance that the ball travels